mongodb/specifications/source/server-discovery-and-monitoring/server-discovery-and-monitoring.rst

 Detecting a stale primary
 `````````````````````````

-To prevent this scenario, the client uses electionId to
+To prevent this scenario, the client uses setVersion and electionId to
 determine which primary was elected last.
 In this case, it would not consider
-A primary, nor read from it, after receiving B's ismaster response with its
+A primary, nor read from it, after receiving B's ismaster response with the
-greater electionId.
+same setVersion and a greater electionId.

 Monotonicity
 ````````````

+The electionId is an ObjectId compared bytewise in big-endian order.
+In some server versions, it is monotonic with respect to a particular servers' system clock, but is not globally monotonic across a deployment.
+However, if inter-server clock skews are small, it can be treated as a monotonic value.

-The electionId is a monotonically increasing ObjectId in the ismaster response of replica set primaries running MongoDB 3.0.x, or 2.6.10+ (which has `SERVER-13542 <https://jira.mongodb.org/browse/SERVER-13542>`_ backported).
+In MongoDB 2.6.10+ (which has `SERVER-13542 <https://jira.mongodb.org/browse/SERVER-13542>`_ backported),
-In those MongoDB versions,
-the electionId's leading bytes are a server timestamp.
+MongoDB 3.0.0+ or MongoDB 3.2+ (under replication protocol version 0), the electionId's leading bytes are a server timestamp.
 As long as server clocks are skewed *less* than 30 seconds, electionIds can be reliably compared.
-(This is precise enough, because MongoDB 2.6.x and 3.0.x are designed not to complete more than one election every 30 seconds.
+(This is precise enough, because in replication protocol version 0, servers are designed not to complete more than one election every 30 seconds.
 Elections do not take 30 seconds--they are typically much faster than that--but there is a 30-second cooldown before the next election can complete.)

+Beginning in MongoDB 3.2.0, under replication protocol version 1, the electionId begins with a timestamp, but the cooldown is shorter.
+As long as inter-server clock skew is *less* than the configured election timeout (`electionTimeoutMillis`, which defaults to 10 seconds), then electionIds can be reliably compared.

-Beginning in MongoDB 3.2, the electionId is guaranteed monotonic without relying on any clock synchronization, and there is no more 30-second cooldown.
+Beginning in MongoDB 3.2.1, under replication protocol version 1, the electionId is guaranteed monotonic without relying on any clock synchronization.

-Using electionId only provides read-your-writes consistency if:

-* The application uses one MongoClient instance with write-concern "majority" writes and read-preference "primary" reads, and
-* All members run MongoDB 3.0.x, or 2.6.x with the electionId backport, and clocks are *less* than 30 seconds skewed.
-Or all members run MongoDB 3.2+.

 Using me field to detect seed list members that do not match host names in the replica set configuration
 ''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''